aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - Echo Circuit averaged £2200 revenue per Region for 2019.
 - The North West performed best with having the highest revenue (£5300) and extraordinarily high AOV for Spring Clean sales (£120).
 This is to expected as the company has operated here for the longest.
 - Other noticeable peaks in revenue are Greater London (£3500) and West Midlands (£2900).
 This is expected as they were the targets of Summer Sale promotion.
-- Without Outlier regions (GL, NW, WM) and promotional purchases, regional revenue is £1400.
+- Without Outlier regions (GL, NW, WM) and promotional purchases, average regional revenue is £1400.
 Can expect this performance if no promotions or sales in 2020.

 ![Revenue per Region](Visualisations/RegRev.PNG)
 ![Sales per Region](Visualisations/RegSales.PNG)